DanielWsk/cloudformation-wordpress/README.md

 - Go to your AWS account and under services go to S3.
 You will need to create a bucket.
 Name it whatever you like, it won't matter.
 Download the files from this repo and then upload them into your bucket.

 USING THE TEMPLATE

+Go to cloudformation under services.
+Create a stack.
+Name the stack whatever you like.
+For the template source, choose S3 and then copy and paste the URL for the master stack.
+To find this URL, go to your S3 bucket, click on the master stack file, and the URL should be displayed there.
+Follow the instructions on the parameters page.
+Make sure that whichever option you choose for the VPC CIDR, all the subnets use the same CIDR scheme.
+Also don't forget to change the MasterUserName and MasterPassword to your own personal username and password.
+You can leave the rest of the settings on default and launch the stack.
+The stack will take a little while to finish launching.
+Give it 15 minutes.

+Once the stack is fully launched, it should say Create Complete next to the master stack.
+Now you can access your wordpress website.
+Go to the website you created.
+You should be prompted for your username and password.